Spotify finally gets this most-wanted feature – and real music lovers will be relieved

-Music lovers rejoice – Spotify has removed the cap on how many songs you can download to your personal libraries, meaning you can save as many tracks and albums as you wish.
+Music lovers rejoice – Spotify has removed the cap on how many songs you can add to your personal libraries, meaning you can save as many tracks and albums as you wish.

 If you did hit that 10,000 track limit, you would receive a message saying: "Epic collection my friend.
 There's no more room in Your Library.
 To save more, you'll need to remove some songs or albums".